-(#1027)When association is for a multi-link setup, MLD max idle period management service enables an AP MLD to indicate a time period during which the AP MLD does not disassociate the non-AP MLD(#2090)(#1108) due to nonreceipt of frames from the non-AP MLD on any setup link.
+(#1027)When association is for a multi-link setup For MLO (#6179), MLD max idle period management service enables an AP MLD to indicate a time period during which the AP MLD does not disassociate the a (#4129)non-AP MLD(#2090)(#1108) due to nonreceipt of frames from the non-AP MLD on any setup link.
 This supports improved power saving at the non-AP MLD and resource management at the AP MLD.